fermyon/advent-of-spin/README.md

 ### Advent of Spin 2022

-Want practie for this year's challenge?
+Want practice for this year's challenge?
 Try out last year's challenges and let us know what you think.
 The validation endpoint is still valid.

 - [Challenge 1](./2022/CHALLENGE-1/README.md)
 - [Challenge 2](./2022/CHALLENGE-2/README.md)